Musmulyadin123/iplookup/README.md

 # Simple-IP-Lookup

-This Python3 Script simply write out info about ip that you give in to terminal
+This Python3 Script simply write out info about ip that you give in to!

 ## Lookup Features
 ```